google/ksp/docs/incremental.md

 * an isolating output can have several sources
 * aggregating means that an output can be affected by any changes

-If an output is `aggregating`, any changes except removal of files may affect it potentially.
+If an output is `aggregating`, any changes may affect it potentially, except removal of files that don't affect other files.
 In other words, if there's a change, all `aggregating` outputs need to be regenerated and therefore all of their sources will be reprocessed.
 Note that only registered files and changed / new files will be re-processed.